Welcome to the Tantin Laboratory!

 Control of developmentally inducible gene expression in differentiating embryonic stem cells

 The embryonic stem cell master transcription regulator Oct4 is a potent controller of pluripotency.
-We identified a transcriptional mechanism hat Oct4 uses uniquely at its core pluripotency targets.
-This mechanism involves the Jmjd1c histone demethylase and FACT histone chaperone.
-Another category of Oct4 targets are developmental-specific genes that are silent but held in a configuration that allows them to be readily activated, or stably repressed, later in development.
-We are studying the role of Oct4 paralogs (e.g., Oct1) in this process.
-These proteins have similar in vitro DNA binding specificity as Oct4 and recognize many of the same target genes.
-We have found that pluripotent cells with inducible Oct1 knockout behave normally until differentiation, where they fail to induce developmentally appropriate genes, and aberrantly express developmentally inappropriate genes.
-Upon ESCs differentiation, Oct1 occupies Oct4 target genes, sometimes transiently.
+One category of Oct4 target genes encodes developmental-specific regulators that are silent but held in a configuration that allows them to be readily activated, or stably repressed, later in development.
+We have found that the Oct4 paralog Oct1 takes over for Oct4’s gene poising functions as stem cells differentiate and Oct4 is lost.
+The two proteins have similar in vitro DNA binding specificity as Oct4 and recognize many of the same target genes.
+Pluripotent cells with inducible Oct1 knockout behave normally until differentiation, at which point they fail to induce developmentally appropriate genes, and aberrantly express developmentally inappropriate genes.
 These results support a “handoff mode”, whereby activities related to Oct4 take over gene poising and gene silencing duties from Oct4 as cells differentiate and Oct4 is lost.
-We are determining whether this occurs genome-wide, and identifying the cofactors used in this process.
+We are identifying the cofactors used in this process, testing the hypothesis that correctly timed ectopic Oct1 expression can be used to improve developmental outcomes in blood cell development, and determining whether the same mechanisms act in human stem cells.

 Gene regulatory basis of CD4 T cell memory

 Oct1 controls target gene expression through related mechanisms that enforce either a repressed transcription state, or a silent but "poised" state.
 Poised gene expression states are indicative not only of stem cells, but also of memory lymphocytes.
 Interestingly, Oct1 controls CD4 T memory lymphocyte formation and activity.
-Oct1 is widely expressed but one of its cofactors, OCA-B, is induced in CD4 T cells upon activation.
-We found that T cell-specific OCA-B loss confers the same phenotype.
-We are studying whether OCA-B expression can be used to prospectively identify CD4 memory cells during ongoing immune responses, the ability of membrane-soluble peptide inhibitors to block this process, the role of these activities in CD8 T cells, and the ability of these proteins to coordinately regulate distant target genes by spatially localizing them together.
+Oct1 is widely expressed but one of its cofactors, OCA-B, is lymphocyte-restricted and induced in CD4 T cells upon activation.
+We found that T cell-specific OCA-B loss also impairs memory while have little effect on primary immune responses.
+Moreover, we have found that ectopic expression of OCA-B in responding CD4 T cells is sufficient to boost entry into the memory compartment.
+Gene expression measurements at T cells at peak response identifies changes in responding cells indicative of later memory formation.
+For this project, we have also generated an OCA-B reporter mouse allele and shown that is robustly marks memory cells, and can be used to prospectively identifying cells with preferential capacity to form central memory T cells.
+We are also studying OCA-B-interacting proteins, the role of these activities in CD8 T cells, and the ability of Oct1 and OCA-B to coordinately regulate gene expression by localizing distant target genes together.

 - Baessler A, Novis CL, Shen Z, Perovanovic J, Wadsworth M, Thiede KA, Sircy LM, Harrison-Chau M, Nguyen NX, Varley KE, Tantin D, Hale JS.
 (2022) Tet2 coordinates with Foxo1 and Runx1 to balance T follicular helper cell and T helper 1 cell differentiation.
-Sci Adv. (in press) PMID: 35704571
+Sci Adv.
+8:eabm4982.
+PMID: 35704571

 - Lin Y, Perovanovic J, Kong Y, Igyarto BZ, Zurawski S, Tantin D, Zurawski G, Bettini M, Bettini ML.
 (2022) Antibody-Mediated Targeting of a Hybrid-Insulin-Peptide Towards Neonatal Thymic Langerin+ Cells Enhances T Cell Central Tolerance and Delays Autoimmune Diabetes.
-Diabetes (in press) PMID: 35622068
+Diabetes 71:1735.
+PMID: 35622068

 - Sun W, Guo J, McClellan D, Poeschla A, Bareyan D, Casey MJ, Cairns BR, Tantin D*, Engel ME* (2022).
 GFI1 Cooperates with IKZF1/IKAROS to Activate Gene Expression in T Cell Acute Lymphoblastic Leukemia.
 Mol Cancer Res 20:501.
 PMID: 34980595 *co-corresponding authors